fintelia/terra/README.md

 # Overview

-Terra supports rendering an entire planet with details ranging in scale from hundreds of kilometers down to centimeters.
+Terra supports rendering an entire planet with details ranging in scale from thousands of kilometers down to centimeters.
 In Terra, terrain is treated as a [heightmap](https://en.wikipedia.org/wiki/Heightmap) along with a collection of texture maps storing the surface normal, albedo, etc.